-A non-randomized, single-blind, quasi-experimental study was conducted with two parallel groups of lavender oil (intervention) and placebo.
+A non-randomized, single-blind, quasiexperimental study was conducted with two parallel groups of lavender oil (intervention) and placebo.
 It was recorded in the Iranian Registry of Clinical Trials Center with the code IRCT201306082324N12 on 09/23/2014 (URL of registry: https://en.irct.ir/trial/1967).
-This study was conducted between June, 2015 and January, 2016 at the Baharloo hospital, a training and treatment center affiliated with Tehran University of Medical Sciences (TUMS),

-Iran.
-Participants included those pregnant and with a gestational age of between 6 and 16 weeks who were experiencing mild to moderate symptoms of nausea and vomiting.
+This study was conducted between June, 2015 and January, 2016 at the Baharloo hospital, a teaching hospital affiliated with Tehran University of Medical Sciences (TUMS), Iran.
+Participants included those pregnant women with a gestational age of between 6 and 16 weeks who experienced mild to moderate symptoms of nausea and vomiting.

-Based on a previous study where the Rhodes Index of Nausea, Vomiting, and Retching (RINVR) was used on day three of the intervention period (11), and the mean (SD) of the placebo (n=23) (6.37) and the intervention group (n=18) (6.08) as used to calculate differences among the two groups, a sample of 33 participants in each group was estimated.
+Based on a previous study where the Rhodes Index of Nausea, Vomiting, and Retching (RINVR) was used on day three of the intervention period (11); the mean (SD) of the placebo (n=23) (6.37) and the intervention group (n=18) (6.08) was used to calculate differences among the two groups, a sample of 33 participants in each group was estimated.
 The study with this sample size had a power of 90% at a 5% significance level.
 However, considering 10% drop out, a sample of 36 participants per group was estimated.